pattonsgirl/CEG2350/Labs/Lab04/README.md

 If you did something "wrong" make a note of it in your lab.
 These are learning experiences - writing them down will help you ask good questions later.

 ## regex resources

+These are useful resources for remembering regex syntax and testing your expressions against smaller cases (regex 101 is recommended).

 - [Mozilla - regex cheatsheet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet)
 - [regexone - practice regex patterns](https://regexone.com/)